anihpatrickugo/E-learning/README.md

 # E-learning
-This is an E-Commerce project created with Django.
+This is an E-Learning project created with Django.